- API Documentation

 ECDSA is famous for having trouble with the random generation of the per-signature secret value (“k”).
 BearSSL fixes that by using the deterministic signature scheme described in RFC 6979.

-BearSSL currently implements AES/CBC, AES/GCM and 3DES/CBC cipher suites.
+BearSSL currently implements AES/CBC, AES/GCM, AES/CCM and 3DES/CBC cipher suites.
 BearSSL does not implement RC4, because it has serious biases, and it is explicitly forbidden.
 BearSSL also implements (as of version 0.2) two ChaCha20+Poly1305 AEAD cipher suites (specified in RFC 7905).

-GCM and ChaCha20+Poly1305 are nice AEAD modes (authenticated encryption with extra authenticated data) that solve many of the issues related to CBC mode in SSL/TLS.
-In current implementations, ChaCha20+Poly1305 is both smaller and faster than the AES/GCM modes; however, it has been only recently specified, so not many servers support it.
-AES/GCM offers wider interoperability.
-In its default configuration, BearSSL offers both, with ChaCha20+Poly1305 being preferred.
+CCM, GCM and ChaCha20+Poly1305 are AEAD modes (authenticated encryption with extra authenticated data) that solve many of the issues related to CBC mode in SSL/TLS.
+With current implementations, CCM and GCM can use the AES-NI instructions on recent x86 processors, as well as the equivalent accelerated opcodes on POWER processors (POWER8 and later).
+On systems without accelerated opcodes, ChaCha20+Poly1305 is both smaller and faster.
+AES/GCM offers the widest interoperability; CCM is slower than GCM and less supported (e.g. it is implemented by OpenSSL, but disabled by default).
+In its default configuration, BearSSL offers all three modes, with ChaCha20+Poly1305 being preferred.

 BEAST is a chosen-plaintext attack which works thanks to the attacker being able to predict the IV for CBC encryption of the next record, and choosing the plaintext data for that record accordingly.
 In TLS-1.0, the IV for a record is the last encrypted block of the previous record, which is easily observable; in TLS-1.1 and later, each record has its own IV.